Reservoir computing with the Kuramoto model: Approximation ability

 \section{Approximation ability}

 As mentioned in the previous section, the approximation ability of reservoir computing \eqref{KRC} is essentially determined by the property of $\{r_n(\alpha u;t)\}_n$.
-In this section, we focus on the analysis of $\{r_n(\alpha u;t)\}_n$.
-Our main results are the following:
+In this section, we focus on the analysis of $\{r_n(\alpha u;t)\}_n$ and derive the condition when the estimate $\|y_{\mathrm{tar}} - y \| \approx 0$ holds.
+Throughout this section, we assume that $g(\omega )$ is an even and unimodal about its mean value $\Omega $.

 \begin{thm} Let $K>0$, $\alpha \in \mathbb R$ and $\Omega$ mean value of $g(\omega)$.
 Suppose that $u(t)$ is bounded and continuous on $\mathbb R$. \begin{itemize} \item[\rm (i)] For a steady state solution $\rho_*$ of the system \eqref{CKM_input} with $\Omega = \alpha = 0$, its order parameters $r_n =: c_n$ are real numbers for any $n\in \mathbb{Z}$.